agateblue/fabpress/README.rst

     Done.

-We can now open ``http://localhost/mysite`` with any web browser, and browse the local instance of our production website.
+We can now open ``http://localhost/mysite`` with any web browser, and browse the local copy of our production website.
 If you encounter 404 errors, login at ``http://localhost/mysite/wp-admin`` and update your permalinks (Settings > Permalinks).
 You should not have to do it again after that.

 Then, it's time to work.
 We install themes, plugins, create new pages and posts, import media files...